-This is why Orgalim is at the forefront of all EU policy debates in the digital arena: providing recommendations on everything from the data regime to cybersecurity and digital infrastructures; and contributing the perspectives of our industries to discussions on how to boost investment in key technologies like AI or adapt education and training systems to a digitalised world of work.
+This is why Orgalim is at the forefront of all EU policy debates in the digital arena: providing recommendations on everything from the data regime to cybersecurity and digital technologies and infrastructures; and contributing the perspectives of our industries to discussions on how to boost the uptake of data, encourage investment in key technologies like AI, ensure the security and resilience of products or adapt education and training systems to a digitalised world of work.

 Scroll down for an overview of our advocacy work in this area - and click here to view all Orgalim position papers on digital transformation.

 Europe’s technology industries are global leaders in industrial artificial intelligence: embedded AI applications that are not only boosting the competitiveness of EU manufacturing, but are enabling new solutions to critical societal challenges, across areas as diverse as the energy transition, the future of mobility and healthcare.
-Orgalim advocates for a coordinated EU AI framework that encourages innovation, drives R&D&I investment in new technologies, and fosters a meaningful and positive dialogue on ethical and societal aspects of AI.
+Orgalim advocates for a coordinated EU AI approach that encourages innovation, drives investment in RDI (research, development and innovation), including new technologies, and fosters a meaningful and positive dialogue on ethical and societal aspects of AI.

 A secure cyberspace is a top priority for our industries: not only is it crucial for the success of the digital transformation, but it is also essential to protect economic interests and build public trust in the Digital Single Market.
 Orgalim advocates a unified EU approach to cybersecurity, with a framework that enables resilient, flexible and market-based cybersecurity solutions for a connected Europe.

 In a digitalised economy, data is an essential raw material – and is already fuelling the creation of new business models in the technology industries and beyond.
-Orgalim promotes an innovation-friendly framework for the flow of non-personal data within the EU, based on the foundational principle of freedom of contract in business-to-business relations.
-We advocate the creation of a future-proof data framework that drives industry’s transformation while respecting fundamental rights and intellectual property.
+Orgalim promotes an innovation-friendly approach to the flow of industrial data within the EU, based on the foundational principle of freedom of contract in business-to-business relations.
+We advocate the creation of a future-proof data framework that drives industry’s transformation while respecting its fundamental rights and intellectual property.